archiveium/archiveium/README.md

 - [x] Create wiki and add instructions for self deployment
 - [ ] Upgrade to Laravel 9.x
 - [ ] Migrate to version v0.29 of meilisearch
+- [ ] Log email retrieval failures
+  - [ ] Display to user
+  - [ ] Give an option to re-import
+  - [ ] Give an option to let user accept that error (and hide from view by default)
 - [ ] Use Minio for saving email data (instead of database)
 - [ ] Integrate searching functionality
 - [x] Disable search indexing by default